 Employee contracts aren’t just legal formalities — they’re the backbone of the employer-employee relationship.
 Ensure these contracts are clear and follow local, state, and federal laws.
 This includes specifying terms of employment, compensation, benefits, non-compete clauses, and terms of termination.

-6. Worker Safety
+6. Workplace Safety

 It is vital for businesses to adhere to safety standards set by agencies such as the Occupational Safety and Health Administration (OSHA).